Naturalization in Berlin

 Secured livelihood without state funds

-In order to have the application for naturalization in Berlin approved, the livelihood of the applicant and the dependent family members must be ensured.
-The livelihood must be secured without recourse to state assistance benefits under the Social Code II (SGB II) and Social Code XII (SGB XII ).
-However, state assistance benefits in this sense do not include public benefits such as unemployment benefit I, child benefit, child supplement, child-raising benefit, parental benefit or BAföG.
+In order for the application for naturalization in Berlin to be approved, the livelihood of the applicant and the dependent family members must be ensured.
+The applicant's livelihood must be secured without recourse to state assistance under Social Code II (SGB II) and Social Code XII (SGB XII).
+Such assistance benefits include unemployment benefit II (SBG II) or social assistance within the meaning of SGB XII.
+However, this does not include public benefits such as unemployment benefit I, child benefit, child supplement, child-raising allowance, parental benefit or BAföG.

 Overall, the requirement of secure livelihood is future-oriented.
 This means that the Berlin authorities use your current situation and past history to make a forecast as to whether you are likely to be dependent on social benefits in the future.
 For this reason, you must also be able to prove that you have made sufficient provisions for your old age - i.e. paid into the statutory pension insurance.